hanzoai/.github/profile/README.md

 ## Hanzo AI

- Hanzo is an AI powered ecommerce platform designed for modern online businesses.
-Our AI-powered advertising and marketing engine provides unlimited growth for pioneering startups.
+Hanzo is the award-winning AI platform behind countless disruptive companies and high growth startups designed to generate demand and exponential growth.